shaunildm/Clusterproject/README.md

 The goal of clustering is to determine the internal grouping in a set of unlabeled data.
 But how to decide what constitutes a good cluster?
 While there is no absolute “best” criterion, their are many different methods one can use to refine a clustering method to one that produces good results.
 In our case we have various articles which we would like to cluster into relevant topics.

 Consequently, it is the user who should supply this criterion, in such a way that the result of the clustering will suit their needs.
+A note is that these images and dendrogram graphs maybe hard to see so I have included two python application files in the source directory.
+It is best to run these to output images with the ability to zoom in on the particular article or results to gauge the success of each clustering method.

 # Introduction